PScoriae/pierreccesario/main/content/blog/ec2-vcpu-service-quota.md

 You could be artifically limiting how many Spot instances you're spinning up, thereby paying more for On-Demand instances instead of provisioning Spot.

-Or, it could be how many On-Demand instances you can spin up, which limits the scalablility of your platform.
+Or, it could be how many On-Demand instances you can spin up, which limits the scalability of your platform.

 # Background